 At Leyland Methodist Schools, we have developed a personal, social, health and economic education (PSHE) curriculum that is tailored to meet the needs of our children.
 We want all of our children to be equipped in the knowledge of health and mental wellbeing, healthy relationships and how to live in the wider world.

-The first topic, 'respecting ourselves and others' our children will learn how to develop their empathetic skills.
+The first topic, 'respecting ourselves and others' our children will learn vocabulary to show their empathy with others in a resepctful way.
 This will be through learning about themselves and others; how they are different and how they are the same.
 The second topic 'growing and changing', our children will learn how develop their resilience and how to keep positive and how to live a healthy lifestyle.
 This will be through learning about how themselves, the world and people around them will grow and change.
 In the third topic 'money and work', our children will learn how develop their resilience and how to challenge themselves.
 This will be through learning about jobs within the local community, different jobs and the skills they require, as well as identifying job interest and aspirations.

 At LMS, we believe that PSHE offers the perfect opportunity to develop our children's cultural experiences.
 We therefore aim to provide a programme of enrichment opportunities each year to elevate our curriculum to outstanding levels.
 We have developed the PSHE curriculum so it enables the children to develop their cultural experience.